Dr. Ryan Gardner is the Associate Professor of Trumpet at the University of Colorado Boulder.

 Dr. Gardner has been teaching students for more than a decade.
-Prior to his appointment at Oklahoma State University, Dr. Gardner served as the Assistant Professor of High Brass and the Jazz Band Director at the University of Arkansas – Fort Smith.
+Prior to his appointment at the University of Colorado Boulder, Dr. Gardner served as Associate Professor of Trumpet at Oklahoma State University, where he was the recipient of the 2017 Board of Regents Distinguished Teaching Award, the 2016 Wise-Diggs-Berry Award for scholarly excellence, the 2014 Distinguished Professor of Music Award, and the 2013 Junior Faculty Award.
+Dr. Gardner also taught High Brass and directed the Jazz Ensemble at the University of Arkansas – Fort Smith.
 In New York, Dr. Gardner enjoyed a successful free-lance and teaching career.
 He held faculty positions at the Manhattan School of Music Precollege, Third Street Music Settlement, Music Conservatory of Westchester, Greenwich House Music School, and Meyer London School, as well as at the Manhattan School of Music Summer Camp.

 Dr. Gardner, outside of his work at the University, maintains his private studio and additionally gives master classes and lectures internationally while continuing to perform.

 As an orchestral performer, Dr. Gardner has played with the Los Angeles Philharmonic, the Kansas City Symphony, the Honolulu Symphony, the Charleston Symphony, the Rochester Philharmonic, the Tulsa Symphony, the Tulsa Opera, the Tulsa Ballet, the Fort Smith Symphony, the New World Symphony, the Spoleto Festival Orchestra USA, the Music Academy of the West Orchestra, the Aldeburgh Festival Britten-Pears Orchestra in England, and the Verbier Festival Orchestra in Switzerland, directed by James Levine.
 He has also performed in many prestigious venues including Carnegie Hall, Symphony Space, Merkin Concert Hall, Avery Fisher Hall, Alice Tully Hall, and the Palau de la Musica Catalunya in Barcelona, Spain.
 Dr. Gardner continues to have an active orchestral performing schedule.
 He plays principal trumpet with the Distinguished Concerts International Orchestra in New York City and is a member of the Symphony of Northwest Arkansas and the Artosphere Festival Orchestra.